Strongly Typed View in ASP.NET Core MVC

 </html>

-Now run the application and navigate to the “/Home/Details” URL, and you will see the data as expected, as shown in the below image.
+Now run the application and navigate to the /Home/Details URL.
+As shown in the image below, you will see the data as expected.

 Strongly Typed Views in ASP.NET Core MVC

-In our example, we are still using ViewBag and ViewData to pass the Header and Title from the Controller action method to the View.
+In our example, we still use ViewBag and ViewData to pass the Header and Title from the Controller action method to the View.
 Then definitely, the question that comes to your mind is how we will pass the Header and Title to a strongly typed view.
-Well, in such scenarios, we need to use a view-specific model called View Model.
+In such scenarios, we need to use a view-specific model called View Model.

-In our next article, I am going to discuss the View Model in ASP.NET Core MVC Application with Examples.
-Here, in this article, I try to explain the Strongly Typed View in ASP.NET Core MVC application.
+In our next article, I will discuss the View Model in ASP.NET Core MVC Application with Examples.
+In this article, I try to explain the Strongly Typed View in the ASP.NET Core MVC application.
 I hope you enjoy this article.

 Leave a Reply